chende008/react-native-easy-app/README.en-US.md

   * 1.7.0 XStorage initialization adds required parameter storageImp (AsyncStorage instance)
   * 1.7.4 Set the default timeout of XHttpConfig to 15 seconds; update the readme file and add XStorage synchronization initialization code snippets.
+  * 1.7.5 Remove the parameter urlEncoded processing of specific request, only support global encoding or no encoding; fix the encoding processing under non-formEncoded type。

 ### Usage